Host Equal Justice Works Fellows & Law Students

 • Health insurance, fringe benefits, and up to $5,000 in loan repayment assistance

-• Each fall, join all current Equal Justice Works Fellows in Washington, D.C. for the Leadership Development Training, a three-day training and networking event
+• Each fall, join all current Equal Justice Works Fellows in Washington, D.C. for the Leadership Development Training, a training and networking event

 Quick Facts